READ TIME – 5 MINUTES

 On top of this, 𝗰𝗼𝗺𝗶𝗻𝗴 𝗮𝗰𝗿𝗼𝘀𝘀 𝗮𝘀 𝗴𝗲𝗻𝘂𝗶𝗻𝗲 𝘄𝗶𝗹𝗹 𝗰𝗿𝗲𝗮𝘁𝗲 𝘁𝗿𝘂𝘀𝘁 between you and the prospect and if they believe what you are saying, you’re increasing the chances of that potential customer becoming a long-term partner.

-Take advantage of the power and knowledge that questions can provide and use them as a lead in your sales calls.
+Take advantage of the power and knowledge that questions can provide and use them as a lead in your sales communication skills pitch.

 𝗧𝗵𝗲 𝗯𝗲𝘀𝘁 𝗰𝗼𝗺𝗺𝘂𝗻𝗶𝗰𝗮𝘁𝗼𝗿𝘀 𝗮𝗿𝗲 𝘁𝗵𝗼𝘀𝗲 𝗸𝗻𝗼𝘄𝗻 𝗳𝗼𝗿 𝗯𝗲𝗶𝗻𝗴 𝗰𝘂𝗿𝗶𝗼𝘂𝘀 and truly caring about what their conversational counterpart has to say.
 This is particularly crucial during a sales call, to illustrate that you’re indeed fascinated and aren’t just another “𝘤𝘢𝘭𝘭𝘦𝘳” – not to mention the potential information that questions can provide.